-Then write down the next result … then change the screen to its next color preset … then repeat.
+Then write down the next result … then change the screen to its next colour preset … then repeat.

 Do you get the idea?
-By testing each of your screen’s color settings, you’ll be able to decide which is the best to use.
+By testing each of your screen’s colour settings, you’ll be able to decide which is the best to use.

 (Annoyingly, I had to test the last one twice, because the little instruction panel covered the result, so I couldn’t write it down.
 No biggie, it only added a few extra seconds to the process.)

 You’ll end up with something like this …

 … and your piece of paper will have all the numbers written on it.

 Once you’ve taken all the readings you need, you (annoyingly) have to press “Previous” a bunch of times …

 … to get back to the software interface:

 Whereupon you can press “Home” to return to the main page: